Diseases & Conditions

 Physical therapy.
 Stretching exercises, massage, and lumbar and abdominal strengthening often help manage symptoms.

 Acupuncture.
-Acupuncture can be helpful in treating some of the pain for less severe cases of lumbar stenosis.
+Acupuncture can be helpful in treating some of the pain in less severe cases of lumbar stenosis.
 Although it can be very safe, long-term success with this treatment has not been proven scientifically.

 There are two main surgical options to treat lumbar spinal stenosis: laminectomy and spinal fusion.
 Both options can result in excellent pain relief.
 Be sure to discuss the advantages and disadvantages of both with your doctor.

 Laminectomy.
 This procedure involves removing the bone, bone spurs, and ligaments that are compressing the nerves.
-This procedure may also be called a "decompression."
+This procedure may also be called a decompression.
 Laminectomy can be performed as open surgery, in which your doctor uses a single, larger incision to access your spine.
 The procedure can also be done using a minimally invasive method, where several smaller incisions are made.
 Your doctor will discuss the right option for you.

 Your physical therapist may show you exercises to help you build and maintain strength, endurance, and flexibility for spinal stability.
 Some of these exercises will help strengthen your abdominal muscles, which help support your back.
 Your physical therapist will create an individualized program, taking into consideration your health and history.